HazyResearch/manifest/README.md

 * All models are behind APIs
 * Supports caching of model inputs/outputs for iteration, reproducibility, and cost saving
-* Unified API of generate, score, and embed
+* Unified API to support generate, score, and embed

 ## Models
 Manifest provides model clients for [OpenAI](https://openai.com/), [AI21](https://studio.ai21.com/), [Cohere](https://cohere.ai/), [Together](https://together.xyz/), and HuggingFace (see [below](#huggingface-models) for how to use locally hosted HuggingFace models).
 You can toggle between the models by changing `client_name` and `client_connection`.
 For example, if a HuggingFace model is loaded locally, run